danielegasparri/span-gui/docs/spectra_manipulation.md

 The four operations in the "Spectra Math" frame:

 - Average All
-- Normalize and Average All
+- Norm. and Average All
 - Sum All
-- Normalize and Sum All
+- Norm. and Sum All

 operate on all original spectra, regardless of any individual task selected.
 If "Use for Spec.
-Analysis" is enabled, the program will prioritise the combined result for spectral analysis, overriding any single-spectrum tasks.
+Analysis" is enabled, the program will prioritize the combined result for spectral analysis, overriding any single-spectrum tasks.
 Use this option carefully: A terminal message will confirm when combined spectra are set for analysis.

 **Impact on Spectral Analysis**